leomotors/cocoa-discord/README.md

 Yet another Discord Bot Utility npm package

-This package contains many utilities that **made by me for me** to make my bots

 **Note**: If you are viewing this from `TypeDoc` see `meta/CocoaVersion` for version of the document you are viewing.

+## ✨ Features

+- Many utilities that **made by me for me** to make my bots

+- Fully Type Safe for TypeScript (Also reason why this library's syntax is a bit strict)

 ## 🛍️ Subpackages